Sample Output — APODICTIC Development Editor v2.3.1

 The Strongest Case Against

 If I were arguing for passing on this manuscript, I'd say: the book asks you to care about a protagonist who doesn't change.
-Carl enters the dungeon as a decent, resourceful person and exits as a more famous, slightly more experienced version of the same person.
-His values are never tested in a way that risks changing them — the Death Watch is the closest, and Carl's response is exactly what the reader would predict from page one.
-The emotional range is defined by what Carl is willing to feel, and Carl is not willing to feel grief, loss, or helplessness for more than a sentence.
-The book's deepest emotional moments belong to a cat.
+Carl enters the dungeon a decent, resourceful person and exits a more famous, more experienced version of the same person.
+His values are never tested in a way that risks changing them, and his emotional range is defined by what he's willing to feel — which does not include grief, loss, or helplessness for more than a sentence.
+Billions die and the book gives you a counter and a few lines.
+The deepest emotional moment in the novel belongs to a cat.
+That's charming for 130,000 words; whether it sustains across a long series depends on whether later books crack the register this one keeps sealed.

 Adversarial Reader Stress Test